 To qualify, students must successfully complete a departmentally mandated corrections academy in any of the 50 states or U.S. territories.
 The academy must be a departmentally mandated basic training academy with a minimum 208 hours in length.
 Academies completed over five years prior to applying for equivalency credit will not be considered unless the applicant can demonstrate adequate work experience in the field since completion of his or her academy.
 The specific course equivalences are listed below.

 CORE Equivalences (6 semester hours):

-- CJAD 320 Cultural Diversity in Criminal Justice (3 hrs.) - CJAD 345 Ethics and Morality in Criminal Justice (3 hrs.)
+CJAD 320 Cultural Diversity in Criminal Justice (3 hrs.)

+(3 hrs.)

 Criminal Justice lower-level electives: 9 semester hours

 General electives: 9 semester hours

 The policy is based on the following provisions: